 Thorpe has been blogging for the last 5 years, but said that this instance on online hate was the worst she's ever faced.
 As a plus sized woman who puts images of her body online and is open with her life, though, Thorpe is no stranger to online abuse.
 But instead of just letting these 900 comments get her down, she made the video to highlight how differently people of size are treated.

 "I often think when I see people talk about the fact that body shaming happens to everybody and I'm like, 'It absolutely happens to everybody, but if you want to see some real vile shit, then take a look at how fat women are treated online.
-And especially fat women of color."
+And especially fat women of colour."

 She hits back at the commonly held idea that these people are just trolls, and that we should ignore them.
 She, for one, is tired of having to ignore hateful comments about her body.